Ultra Cc Powder Pure Mineral Foundation

 We don't have description for this ingredient yet.

 Zinc Stearate is probably the most commonly used binding agent in powder makeup products such as face powders or eyeshadows.
-It gives very good adherence qualities that help powders to stick together in the pan and it also helps the product upon application to stick to the skin and go on smooth.
+It gives very good adherence qualities meaning it helps powders to stick together in the pan and to stick to the skin on application.
 It is typically used at 3-10%, too much of it though can cause lumpiness or greasiness on the skin.

 Probably the most common silicone of all.
 It is a polymer (created from repeating subunits) molecule and has different molecular weight and thus different viscosity versions from water-light to thick liquid.